Yu-Core/HearthStoneForumBlazor/README.en.md

 English | [简体中文](./README.md)

-Blazor Remake of [HearthStoneForum](https://github.com/Yu-Core/HearthstoneForum).It is separately from front-end and back-end(using Blazor and ASP.NET Core WebApi)，with responsive display。
+Blazor Remake of [HearthStoneForum](https://github.com/Yu-Core/HearthstoneForum).It is separately from front-end and back-end(using Blazor and ASP.NET Core WebApi)，with responsive display.

 <br/>